In denial: The spin machine upending the climate consensus | DW | 09.03.2020

 In Australia, climate disinformation campaigns with Heartland links have also helped to depress support for climate action and roll back protections.

 Nearly a decade ago, Australia instituted a carbon price and a tax on mining industry profits that made it a climate leader.
-But both those policies were repealed in 2014 following a misinformation campaign headed by Australia's incoming conservative prime minister, Tony Abbott — a poster boy for the Heartland Institute and a speaker at climate sceptic conferences who fearmongered about a "carbon tax."
+But both those policies were repealed in 2014 following a misinformation campaign headed by Australia's incoming conservative prime minister at the time, Tony Abbott — a poster boy for the Heartland Institute and a speaker at climate sceptic conferences who fearmongered about a "carbon tax."
 Six years later, Australia is ranked last in climate policy among developed nations.

 According to Australian scientist, author and climate analyst Ketan Joshi, a watershed moment in this reversal came in 2011 when Britain's arch climate denier, Lord Christopher Monckton, told mining industry leaders that Australia needed a news outlet akin to Rupert Murdoch-owned Fox News in the US to fight "bogus" climate science.
 Monckton also spoke at the Madrid climate sceptic conference in December.